mozilla/addon-sdk/static-files/md/dev-guide/getting-started.md

-Now the beginning of your command prompt should contain the text `(jetpack-sdk)`, which means that your shell has entered a special virtual environment that gives you access to the Jetpack SDK's command-line tools.
+Now the beginning of your command prompt should contain the text `(jetpack-sdk)`, which means that your shell has entered a special virtual environment that gives you access to the Add-on SDK's command-line tools.

 At any time, you can leave a virtual environment by running